changhwang/Lab_Automation/README.md

 ### Program Scheme
 ![Program scheme](docs/Scheme.png)

-LabAutomation implements the command pattern to control multiple devices.
+Lab Automation implements the command pattern to control multiple devices.
 Each physical device has its own firmware which can be controlled according to some communication protocol.
 The Python module that is able to communicate with the device firmware is the classical 'receiver'.
 This can be a Python module that you write yourself, a module from the equipment vendor, or a module you found online developed by someone else.
 In the latter two cases you may consider writing your own class that wraps those receiver module(s) to extend their functionality or make it easier to use.

 Command classes are then written for each command that calls a receiver's methods to perform an action.
 Each command inherits from the Command base class, thereby implementing standard methods and properties (in particular the 'execute()' method).
 This allows you to treat commands as objects and also means you can simply tell a command to execute without knowing anything about how they work.
 Commands for different receivers are then put together into a command sequence which contains useful methods to managing a recipe.
 The sequence is then passed to the invoker which iterates through the sequence and executes each command while performing some bookkeeping such as logging.